topofocus/cookie/README.md

 # Cookie - a fast and easy landing website using Bridgetown.

+> It
-> Its a migration of the famous [Jekyll Theme](ihttps::/github.com/abhinavs/cookie).
+>  * is a migration of the famous [Jekyll Theme](ihttps::/github.com/abhinavs/cookie).
+>  * uses ERB-Templates
+>  * has some Components defined which expose the power of Bridegtown
+>

 <img src="https://raw.githubusercontent.com/abhinavs/cookie/master/assets/img/cookie.png" />
 Cookie is a Bridgetown and Tailwind CSS based static website that makes the whole process of creating and launching landing websites extremely easy.
-With its responsive and mobile friendly pages, integrated blog, additional pages and [Soopr](https://www.soopr.co) integration, you can focus on building your product than landing website.

 ## Features
 * Well-designed landing page